-The goal of the Collective is to theorize, discuss, represent and ultimately enact new visions of economy.
-By making multiple forms of economic life viable options for action, the Collective aims to open the economy to ethical debate and provide a space within which to explore different economic practices and pathways.
+The Community Economies Collective (CEC) and the Community Economies Research Network (CERN) are international collaborative networks of researchers who share an interest in theorizing, discussing, representing and ultimately enacting new visions of economy.
+By making multiple forms of economic life viable options for action, these diverse, engaged scholarly and activist efforts aim to open the economy to ethical debate and provide a space within which to explore different economic practices and pathways.

-The project grew out of J.K.
+These projects grew out of J.K.
 Gibson-Graham's feminist critique of political economy that focused upon the limiting effects of representing economies as dominantly capitalist.
 Central to the project is the idea that economies are always diverse and always in the process of becoming.
-This project developed as a way of documenting the multiple ways in which people are making economies of difference and in the process realizing their interdependence with others.
+CERN and CEC developed as ways of connecting and coordinating the work of researchers and activists who document and theorize the multiple ways in which people are making economies of difference and in the process realizing their interdependence with others.

 Our work aims to

 - produce a more inclusive understanding of economy

 - highlight the extent and contribution of hidden and alternative economies

 - theorize economy and community as sites of becoming

 - foster ethical economic experimentation

 - engender collaborations between activists, academics and communities

 This website includes information on who we are, how we are rethinking the economy outside of a capitalocentric discourse, and on our research projects that are enacting diverse and ethical economies.